Mullapudi-Sushanth/finalpro/README.md

-# finalpro
-finalpro:Future Ready Talent Project By SUSHANTH MULLAPUDI
+# finalpro:Future Ready Talent Project By SUSHANTH MULLAPUDI

  Here I can create A Food Store Which Can Order Different Recipes And Learn Categories Of Food Available.
 Description: 1.Food is any substance consumed to provide nutritional support and energy to an organism.
 2.It can be raw, processed or formulated and is consumed orally by animals for growth, health or pleasure.
 3.Food is mainly composed of water, lipids, proteins and carbohydrates.